MITgcm/MITgcm/doc/getting_started/getting_started.rst

 Frequency/Amount of Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The frequency (in seconds) with which output files
+The frequency (in seconds) with which output
-are written on disk needs to be specified. :varlink:`dumpFreq` controls the
+is written to disk needs to be specified. :varlink:`dumpFreq` controls the
-frequency with which the instantaneous state of the model is saved. :varlink:`monitorFreq`
+frequency with which the instantaneous state of the model is written. :varlink:`monitorFreq`
 controls the frequency with which monitor output is dumped to the standard output file(s).
 The frequency of output is referenced to :varlink:`deltaTClock`.